Amy Vetter, University of North Carolina at Greensboro

 Research and Writing Workgroup Leaders

-Deborah Bieler is an associate professor of English at the University of Delaware and is a former high school English teacher, college writing center director, and mentor for urban student teachers.
-Her teaching and scholarship concerns the preparation and retention of equity-oriented secondary English teachers; her recent work has appeared in English Education, Teachers College Record, and The New Educator.
+Deborah Bieler is an associate professor of English and the coordinator of the English Education program at the University of Delaware and is a former high school English teacher, college writing center director, and mentor for urban student teachers.
+Her teaching and scholarship concerns the preparation and retention of equity-oriented teachers; her work has appeared in Educational Leadership, English Education, English Journal, English Leadership Quarterly, PennGSE Perspectives on Urban Education, Teachers College Record, Teacher Education Quarterly, and The New Educator.
+She is the author of The Power of Teacher Talk: Promoting Equity and Retention Through Student Interactions (Teachers College Press, 2019).
 She has been a member of the CEE Social Justice Commission since 2009.

 Briana Asmus (email@example.com) completed her PhD in English Education at Western Michigan University in 2015 and her undergraduate studies at Aquinas College in 2005.
 Her research interests are situated within the intersecting areas of critical literacy, second language acquisition, and migrant education.
 She has taught English as a second language at the middle, high school and college levels in Japan, South Korea and the United States.
 Briana currently teaches in the School of Education at Aquinas College.